Table of Contents

 documentation.

-I wrote the function for an official-specs
+I wrote the function for an official-specs rule that expects

 the user to configure/provide a set of official design tokens/specs: